 The claims recite only that the claimed "trajectory" is the transfixation screw trajectory, and that such trajectory is configured to pass through "a first position on the first bone and a second position on the second bone" once the plate is placed across the joint.
 (EX1001, cls.
-10, 16).
+1, 10).
 There is a wide range of angles at which this can be achieved, not just one fixed angle.
 (EX1001, cl.
 4; EX1028, ¶11)).

 Reply 2 (emphasis added).
 Petitioner further contends that "the inner surface of the transfixation screw hole does not, alone, determine the precise angle of the trajectory," as "the size, shape, and geometry of the screw also determine what angles the trajectory may have."
 Id. at 3 (citing Ex.
-1028 \P 12).
+1028 ¶ 12).

 Moreover, Petitioner contends that "Patent Owner's reliance on the 'neutral bending axis' as a point of reference for 'trajectory' is nonsensical" because "the neutral bending axis of a particular joint may shift depending on the position of the bone plate and the loads exerted on that joint" and, thus, "the 'trajectory' cannot be known by analyzing a bone plate or system alone."
 Id. at 2-3 (citing Ex.
-2002¶ 39).
+2002 ¶ 39).

-I begin this analysis by clarifying that I understand Patent Owner's position to be that the "inner surface of the transfixation screw hole" is not a hole configured to allow a screw to be inserted into a bone at a plurality of angles, but that the language of the claim requires the configuration of a trajectory at a particular angle where that angle may be configured within a certain range.
+I begin this analysis by clarifying that I understand Patent Owner's position to be that the "inner surface of the transfixation screw hole" is not a hole configured to allow a screw to be inserted into a bone at a plurality of angles, but that the language of the claim requires a configuration that achieves a screw hole that directs a screw at a particular angle (or "trajectory"), where that angle may be configured within a certain range.
 PO Resp.
-18-19 (citing Ex.
-2002 ¶ 96; Ex.
-1001, 6:48-53).
+18-19 (citing, Ex.
+2002 ¶ 95; Ex.
+1001, 6:32-37).
 Thus, the dispute between the parties is whether a singular "inner surface of the transfixation screw hole" may be configured to operate so as to accommodate a range of angles, for example, in the same manner that Slater's oblique screw portal allows for screws to be inserted at varied angles through the same hole.
 Id.; Ex.
-1002 ¶ 108 ("One significant advantage of the plate described [in Slater] is the oblique screw portal allowing for various angles and the ability to incorporate more joints into the arthrodesis as required.") (quoting Ex.
+1002 ¶ 102 ("One significant advantage of the plate described [in Slater] is the oblique screw portal allowing for various angles and the ability to incorporate more joints into the arthrodesis as required.") (quoting Ex.
 1005, 16:28-30); Ex.
-2002 ¶ 101 ("I agree with Dr. Gall that Slater teaches a screw hole that allows a screw to be inserted at a wide range of angles").
+2002 ¶ 102 ("I agree with Dr. Gall that Slater teaches a screw hole that allows a screw to be inserted at a wide range of angles").

-With that important distinction in mind, I consider Patent Owner's contention that the term "a trajectory" as used in the challenged claims means "a fixed angle relative to the neutral bending axis of the joint."
+With that important distinction in mind, I consider Patent Owner's contention that the term "a trajectory" as used in the challenged claims means "an allowable fixed angle relative to the neutral bending axis of the joint."
 PO Resp.
-16-19, 33-35.
+17-19.
+Here, I note that the challenged claims themselves define what angles are "allowable."
+That is, an allowable angle for the transfixation screw is an angle that directs the screw "through a first position on the first bone and a second position on the second bone."
+Ex.
+1001, 13:25-26, claim10.